leandro-lorenzini/open-vault/readme.md

 ### Deploying the server
 1. Clone the repository to the server where you want to deploy the application.
-2. Copy the previously generated installer files to the sever's `assets` folder.
+2. Copy the [client installer files](../../releases) to the sever's `assets` folder, those files can be found under the release page of this repository.
+If you built the client by yourself, then youse the instead.
 3. Update the environment variables in the `docker-compose.yaml` file.
 4. Place the server SSL certificate as follows:
     - ./server/cert.pem